ivanp7/cl-multiagent-system/README.md

 where `serializer` is a function which takes recipient id, message and buffer and returns an updated buffer with serialized id and message in it.

-A receiver is made with
+A receiver (two lambda functions: a 'stream reader'/'buffer accumulator' and a 'deserializer caller'/'buffer consumer', both take no arguments) is made with

 ```lisp
 (make-stream-receiver deserializer stream lock